 The fruit is typically harvested in mid to late autumn before the first frost.
 Iranians particularly love this fruit because of its delicate rose scent as well as its tart flavor.
-As with most things tart in the Persian cuisine, quince are celebrated and brought into balance with the addition of some sweetener.
+As with most things tart in Persian cuisine, quince is celebrated and brought into balance with the addition of some sweetener.

 For some, pumpkins mark the arrival of the fall season, while for me it has always been the first sighting of quince and pomegranate.

 - 6 tablespoons olive oil, butter or ghee, divided

 - 1 lb lamb, shoulder or leg with bones

 - 3 quince, core and seeds removed and sliced into 1/2 inch slices